-After submitting your answers, you'll receive a tailored advice that shows exactly which mattresses best suit your needs — and why.
+After you submit your answers, you will immediately receive tailored advice.
+That shows exactly which mattresses best suit your needs — and why.

-This is how guided selling works in a nutshell for the consumer.
-But how to make a good product finder as a webshop ?
+This is how guided selling works for consumers in a nutshell.
+But how do you make a good decision aid as a webshop?
 Read our article:

-1. A space where products are displayed 2.
-Staff who can help customers
+1. A space where products are shown 2.
+Staff that can help customers

-For 25 years, online shops have focused exclusively on part 2: displaying products.
-Lots and lots of products.
+For 25 years, online stores have focused exclusively on part 2: displaying products.
+Lots of products.
 That's fine if you know exactly what you're looking for.
-But if you don't know exactly, it can be quite a challenge to actually buy something.
+But if you don't know that exactly, it can be quite a challenge to actually buy something.

 That's where guided selling comes in.
-Guided selling reduces choice stress and helps customers find the right product.
+Guided selling reduces the stress of choice and helps customers find the right product.
 The result?
-More sales, better customer insights and more loyal customers.
+More sales, better customer insights, and more loyal customers.
 Just like in the store.

 The biggest advantage of guided selling is that you support a customer in the process of making the right choice.
-By doing so, you save her time and effort.
+This saves her time and effort.
 And this is extremely valuable.

-In the offline world, the raison d'être of some stores for years, even decades, has been that customers are 'helped so well' there.
-This is of course very nice for those customers, but also has a direct impact on your business results.
+In the offline world, the raison d'être of some stores has been for years, even decades, that customers there have been “so well helped”.
+This is of course very nice for those customers, but it also has a direct impact on your business results.